GZTimeWalker/GZCTF/README.md

 - **BUAACTF 2024: Beihang University CTF**
 - **The first "Qu STAR" network security skills competition of Qufu Normal University**
 - **DinoCTF: The 4th & 5th Information Security Competition of Chengdu University of Technology**
+- **RedrockCTF 2024：Information Security Novice Competition of Chongqing University Of Posts And Telecommunications**

 _These list is not in any particular order, and PRs are welcome for additions._